 Douglas is a somewhat small city located in the state of Georgia.
 With a population of 11,718 people and six constituent neighborhoods, Douglas is the 78th largest community in Georgia.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Douglas is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Douglas isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Douglas are a mix of both white- and blue-collar jobs.
 Overall, Douglas is a city of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Douglas who work in office and administrative support (14.49%), sales jobs (11.74%), and healthcare (9.52%).

 The per capita income in Douglas in 2010 was $17,819, which is middle income relative to Georgia, and low income relative to the rest of the US.
 This equates to an annual income of $71,276 for a family of four.
 However, Douglas contains both very wealthy and poor people as well.

 Douglas is an extremely ethnically-diverse city.
 The people who call Douglas home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Douglas residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Douglas include Irish, German, Scots-Irish, and Scottish.